sgurungp/sgurungp.github.io/docs/_posts/2024-08-14-LaTeX-for-Word-users-part-2.md

 ```

 ### Currency
- - the `fontenc`/`T1` combination also provides better results when you type
+ The `fontenc`/`T1` combination also provides better results when you type
  common currency symbols directly.
 To be very explicit, or if you don't have
  the symbols on your keyboard (e.g., you are in the US, and want to use the
  UK Pound symbol), import the `textcomp` package.